 - If you’re a museum fan: most of the museums in Italy have one day per week when they don’t charge an entrance fee.
 Make sure you find out which days those are for the museum you want to visit before you make your plans.

 - Walking tours: most cities in Italy have walking tours that are free of charge!
 Amazing, right?
-These tours are designed for solo travellers or small groups.
+These tours are designed for solo travelers or small groups.
 Most hostels offer these tours and the only thing you would have to pay would be a tip to the guide.

 - Don’t buy water from supermarkets: that can be quite costly and the water from the public fountains is 100% drinkable.